-The Department of PALM Professional Programs APSC has been established for the evaluation of undergraduate Biomedical Laboratory Diagnostics and graduate Medical Laboratory Science and Pathologists' Assistant students who fail to meet performance standards in one or more of the following areas: academics, academic integrity, clinical education and professional behavior and conduct.
+The Department of PALM Health Professions APSC has been established for the evaluation of undergraduate Biomedical Laboratory Diagnostics and graduate Medical Laboratory Science and Pathologists' Assistant students who fail to meet performance standards in one or more of the following areas: academics, academic integrity, clinical education and professional behavior and conduct.

-The APSC is comprised of faculty from the Biomedical Laboratory Diagnostics Programs, Pathologists' Assistant Program, and Health Sciences appointed by the vice-chair of PALM Professional Programs and is advisory to the vice-chair and program directors.
+The APSC is comprised of faculty from the Biomedical Laboratory Diagnostics Programs, Pathologists' Assistant Program, and Health Sciences appointed by the Chair of the PALM Department.
+The program directors may recommend faculty within their respective programs and Health Sciences to serve on the committee.
 A quorum consisting of 50% plus one member of the total membership is required to make a recommendation.
-The Director of the program in which the student under consideration is enrolled must be present before a recommendation may occur.
+The Director, or designee, of the program in which the student under consideration is enrolled must be present before a recommendation may occur.

-The APSC reviews the records of any student who fails to satisfy academic and professional standards which include grades or inappropriate professional behavior and conduct.
-The APSC makes recommendations for disciplinary sanctions and criteria.
+The APSC reviews any student who fails to meet academic and/or professional standards which include grades or inappropriate professional behavior and conduct.
+The APSC makes recommendations to the program directors for disciplinary sanctions and criteria.
 APSC recommendations for probation or dismissal are based on a comprehensive review of a student's academic performance, professional behavior and conduct.